-Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the X achievement of the stated course learning objectives.
-C.2 The purpose of the instructional materials is X clearly explained.
-C.3 The instructional materials present a variety X of perspectives and approaches on the course C.4 The instructional materials are appropriately designed X for the level of the course.
+Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the Х achievement of the stated course learning objectives.
+C.2 The purpose of the instructional materials is Х clearly explained.
+C.3 The instructional materials present a variety Х of perspectives and approaches on the course C.4 The instructional materials are appropriately designed Х for the level of the course.

-- C.1 The topics covered with the course materials clearly align with course learning objectives and the certification exam. - C.2 Explanations are not given to clarify how the materials will be used and what types of activities will be performed by students in each "scenario" assignment. - C.3 Without seeing the course materials, this reviewer is unable to determine their variety regarding perspective and approach.
-The technology content varies throughout the course, which would lead to a variety of activities, but the presentation of content and performance of lab experiences may occur identically and unvaried throughout the course. - C.4 Because the materials align with appropriate course outcomes, they are a good fit for the level of course.
+C.1 - The topics covered with the course materials clearly align with course learning objectives and the certification exam.

+C.2 - The purpose of the materials is clear.

+C.3 - The materials are varied.

+C.4 - Because the materials align with appropriate course outcomes, they are a good fit for the level of course.